 Working papers of the late Professor S.E.
 Finer when Professor of Political Institutions, University of Keele, 1950-66.
 The papers are concerned with transport policy in the UK, 1945- c.
 1955 and include press cuttings, extracts from transport journals, notebooks, correspondence with transport user groups and trade unions, notes on transport legislation and drafts of various chapters of an unpublished work on transport policy.
 The collection also includes some 160 items of "grey literature" relating to transport policy and the T.U.C.

-Between the years 2014 and 2019 the Heritage Lottery Fund made more than £6 million available to communities and groups across the UK to conserve and share their First World War heritage and deepen their understanding of the impact of the conflict.
-Deposited with the Library in 2019, through the good offices of Karen Brookfield of the HLF and Professor Lucy Noakes of the Department of History, the collection is comprised of books, leaflets, postcards, catalogues, flyers, DVDs and CDs produced by groups who received funding for local and community history projects commemorating the centenary of the War.
-It is hoped that the most substantial publications in the collection will be added to the Library catalogue, with more ephemeral items being filed in Special Collections for future digitisation.
+Between 2010 and 2019 the National Lottery Heritage Fund (formerly the Heritage Lottery Fund) invested £98 million in communities and groups across the UK to conserve and share their First World War heritage and create a greater understanding of the impact of the conflict.
+Deposited with the Library in 2019, through the good offices of Karen Brookfield of the Heritage Fund and Professor Lucy Noakes of the Department of History, the collection is comprised of books, leaflets, postcards, catalogues, flyers, DVDs and CDs produced by groups who received funding for national, local and community history projects commemorating the centenary of the War.
+The more substantial publications in the collection are currently being added to the Library catalogue and are searchable in the usual way.